 Knowing the law and the case properly

-Of course, it is also necessary that the defence lawyers have a proper understanding of the law on joint enterprise, and the law on conspiracy if this is part of the case.
-There are a number of decided cases in the higher courts which give legal guidance as to how the joint enterprise applies, and where it does not.
+Of course, it is also necessary that the defence lawyers have a proper understanding of the law in this area, and the law on conspiracy if that is also part of the case.
+There are a number of decided cases in the higher courts which give legal guidance as to how this area of the law applies to multiple defendants, and where it does not.
 If a lawyer does not know the circumstances, for example, in which a client can claim that one other member of the group was acting outside the scope of any common plan, then this may be a cause for concern for the client.

 Understanding the relationships and expectations of members in the group